We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Multifunctional: No

-Klein Tools’ line of pliers and cutters have been used by professionals and DIYers for decades, and this pair of flush cutters doesn’t disappoint.
+Klein Tools’ line of pliers and cutters has been used by professionals and DIYers for decades, and this pair of flush cutters doesn’t disappoint.
 The long 9-inch handle and a durable pivot point close to the jaws combine to offer a huge amount of cutting leverage.
-To compliment this leverage, the cutting blades are induction hardened to produce an incredibly hard blade that stays sharper for longer.
+To complement this leverage, the cutting blades are induction hardened to produce an incredibly hard blade that stays sharper for longer.
 Finally, the ergonomically designed handle fits snugly and comfortably in your hand.

 The main downside to this cutter is that it’s fairly expensive, and the higher price may be hard to justify for the average homeowner or occasional DIYer.